 The Superveloce 800 has that “cafe racer” look with the round headlight and sportbike cowl that very few manufacturers have dared do.

 On top of that, it really seems like a riders bike.
 The 800 has a modest 798cc three-cylinder engine that puts out a maximum torque of 88 Nm (65 lb-ft)… but rev it up to 13,000 rpm and you’ll get it to push out 110 kW (148 hp)!

-The Superveloce also comes with a lot of tech for an old-school bike, including cruise control, a quick-shifter, and traction control.
+The Superveloce also comes with a lot of tech for a bike with a classic design, including cruise control, a quick-shifter, and traction control.
 However, it lacks cornering ABS.